Scenes and Branch

 ......

-In this scenes, if you select Branch 2
+In this script, if you select Branch 2

 , everything seems to be fine.
-But if you choose Branch 1
+But if you select Branch 1

-, you'll be surprised to find that after Branch 1
+, you will be surprised to find that after Branch 1

-continues.
-That's because the program went on to the next line in order, and you didn't specify where to jump to at the end of the branch.
+will continue to be executed.
+That's because the program continues to execute the next line in order, and you didn't specify where to jump after the branch ended.